Glossary of policy debate terms: Drop

 Because of the presumption of fiat, enactment is considered the same as enforcement, which is quite different from merely ratification or adoption of the resolution.
 Presumption grants that the agency, such as Congress, are sincere and diligent civil servants who do not quibble over the plan as any part of their regular duties, the presumption of "perfect obedience for the plan's enactment".
 However, in "pure" policy debate without an Affirmative plan, fiat is also ignored yet does not assume but has to account for the moral agency of the resolution.

 There are different theories regarding presumption of fiat:

 "Normal means" – going through the same political process comparable with normal legislative processes.
 There is no overarching, accepted definition of the legislative pathways which constitute "normal means," but clarification about what an affirmative team regards as "normal means" can be obtained as part of cross-examination by the negative team.

 "Infinite" or "durable fiat" – the degree to which an ideal, or "fiated", action is considered feasible.
 In many policy debates, debaters argue about the reversibility "fiated" actions.
 For example, in a debate about whether the United States Federal Government should implement new regulations to reduce climate change, a Negative team might argue that regulations would be repealed if the Republican Party gained control of the Presidency or Congress.
 Various interpretations of fiats have been constructed in order to promote more realistic political punditry that is different from policy debate.

 "Intrinsic means" – are the same means as the status quo without having to justify discovery or extraordinary support of those means.
 For example, if the plan's agency is C.I.A., there is no need to go into a lengthy discussion about classification methods and clearances.
-Significance can be argued that capturing the status quo's intrinsic means gives a Solvency boost without destabilization that would result in other harms or the same status quo harms.
+Significance can be argued that capturing the status quo's intrinsic means gives a Solvency boost without the destabilization that would result in other harms or the same status quo harms.
 Intrinsic means grants justification of status quo capabilities but none of its inherency vis-a-vis the resolution.